VtheRtech/profolio/README.md

 [Davince Surgical Device Analysis](https://docs.google.com/spreadsheets/d/18idxTHqrcXpSKpOtMjwggpKKy2MqbKw2/edit?usp=sharing&ouid=103416153781129465349&rtpof=true&sd=true)

-Hypothesis: the davince surgical device will improve patent care outcome in the hospital enviroment and improve vistations.
+Hypothesis: the advanced surgical device will improve patient care outcomes in the hospital environment and improve visits.

-methods: the dupoint analysis
+methods: the DuPont analysis
 ![image](https://user-images.githubusercontent.com/30744769/217332624-1ac79ea8-f6ea-4913-9cfd-da14133fbcc7.png)

-Results: visitations where up the first few months after installing the device, However those numbers should not be be expected to stay the same as extrenal studies indicate that a drop of revenue back to the first year is typcially what follows.
+Results: visitations were up the first few months after installing the device; however, those numbers should be different as external studies indicate that a drop in revenue back to the first year is typically what follows.

-Insights Gained from this analysis: a hospitals community may get curious when new surgical technology is introduced which may result in increased vistations to that hosptial but it falls off if patent care outcomes do not change.
+Insights Gained from this analysis: a hospital's community may get curious when new surgical technology is introduced, which may result in increased visits to that hospital, but it falls off if patient care outcomes stay the same.

 ![image](https://user-images.githubusercontent.com/30744769/217328899-e07e9a08-d881-4763-b071-e9ac37660606.png)
 ![image](https://user-images.githubusercontent.com/30744769/217328709-644d1b4f-38b6-40d2-a461-777b9ed0726a.png)